Signaturgruppen-A-S/signaturgruppen-broker-documentation/transactionsigning/transactionsigning_par.md

 ---

 # Transasction signing with Pushed Authorization Request (PAR)
+For PAR reference, see [general section about PAR](https://signaturgruppen-a-s.github.io/signaturgruppen-broker-documentation/par.html)

 ## Signtext API integration and PAR
 As an alternative to the Signtext API integration utilized to generate **signtext_id** parameters for the OIDC flows, the PAR endpoint available at Signaturgruppen Broker supports setting up the signtext payload directly through a single PAR integration.